INSIDE: 10 Epic Reasons to Visit Sunshine City Tokyo Shopping Mall. Updated April 2019.

 - Handmade Crafts

-- AND best of all, a whole floor or two of Craft Supplies! (and beautiful examples of completed crafts on display for inspiration too!)
+- AND best of all, a whole floor or two of Craft Supplies!
+(PLUS, beautiful examples of completed crafts on display for inspiration too!)

 You may even see an artistic exhibition as you walk in.